For a printable PDF copy of the C.A.P.E. By-Laws, click HERE.

 Section 8.
 Each Chapter shall, elect a “Chapter Property Officer of the Year” no later than December 15th of the year preceding the annual training seminar.
 All recipients’ names will be forwarded to the Executive Board who will, by majority vote, select from them, the “State Property Officer of the Year”.

 ARTICLE VIII.
 CONTRACTS

 Section 1.
 No Chapter shall enter into any contractual agreement, excluding contracts for regular Chapter meetings/trainings, which in total exceed the amount of the Chapter’s account, unless first approved by the Executive Board.

 Section 2.
-The Executive Board shall not enter into any contract in excess of 50% of the total State Treasury without the approval of the majority of the General Membership.
+The Executive Board shall not enter into any contract, with the exception of the annual training seminar, in excess of 50% of the total State Treasury without the approval of the majority of the General Membership.

 ARTICLE IX.
 PARLIAMENTARY AUTHORITY

 The current Roberts Rules of Order shall be the parliamentary authority of all proceedings of the Corporation, Board, Chapters and its Committees.